 This silphium field guide was developed in winter 2021-22 through a collaborative effort led by The Land Institute's Civic Science Program.
+The most recent edition, published in 2023, includes updates to protocols and team members as the research and team has evolved.
 Our team first discussed in depth the purpose of the field guide, last season's field guides for other perennial grain civic science projects, and feedback we received from civic scientists about their needs and interests.
-We decided this year to revise and simplify our field guide structure, including the organization of protocols, and to include more visuals.
+In 2022, we decided to revise and simplify our field guide structure, including the organization of protocols, and to include more visuals.
 We made this decision after consulting with collaborating researchers and designers.
 The field guide then went through an iterative process of drafting, commenting, revising, and reviewing.
 Below we list everyone who has contributed, in alphabetical order by last name, and the various roles they played.